-13. Can I seek reimbursement for projects that have already been paid for prior to submission of an application?
+17. Can I seek reimbursement for projects that have already been paid for prior to submission of an application?

-We are not responsible for any expenditure incurred until a grant agreement is executed.
+No, if you are successful we are not responsible for any expenditure incurred until a grant agreement is executed.

 If your application is unsuccessful, we are not responsible for any expenditure incurred.

-14. Is the funding on-going?
+18. Is the funding on-going?